bencline1/Allpix_GaAs/doc/usermanual/faq.md

 Development
 -----------

-How do I write my own output module?
-:   An essential requirement of any output module is its ability to
-    receive any message of the framework.
-This can be implemented by defining a private `listener` function for the module as described in Section [Passing Objects using Messages](framework-passing-objects-using-messages.md).
+-   *How do I write my own output module?* An essential requirement of any output module is its ability to receive any message of the framework.
+This can be implemented by defining a private `filter` function for the module as described in Section [Passing Objects using Messages](framework-passing-objects-using-messages.md).
 This function will be called for every new message dispatched within the framework, and should contain code to decide whether to discard or cache a message for processing.
-Heavy-duty tasks such as handling data should not be performed in the `listener` routine, but deferred to the `run` function of the respective output module.
+Heavy-duty tasks such as handling data should not be performed in the `filter` routine, but deferred to the `run` function of the respective output module.

-How do I process data from multiple detectors?
-:   When developing a new Allpix² module which processes data from
-    multiple detectors, e.g. as the simulation of a track trigger module, this module has to be of type `unique` as described in Section [Modules and the Module Manager](framework-modules-manager.md).
+-   *How do I process data from multiple detectors?* When developing a new Allpix² module which processes data from multiple detectors, e.g. as the simulation of a track trigger module, this module has to be of type `unique` as described in Section [Modules and the Module Manager](framework-modules-manager.md).
 As a `detector` module, it would